iceablemedia/blackoot-lite/readme.txt

 == CHANGELOG ==

+= 1.1.10 =
+September 21th, 2016
+* Reviewed and enhanced hentry schema on blog index and single post entries

 = 1.1.9 =
 August 29th, 2016
 * Removed function blackoot_render_title() used as a fallback for title tag support